-Your coded study data will be available on a public website for free.
-Anyone can use it for future research purposes.
-It is not currently possible to define all the types of research that may be done in the future using your data.
-The research may be about similar diseases or conditions to this study but also about unrelated diseases and conditions, or other types of research.
+It is not possible to define all the types of research that might be done in the future using your study data.
+The research may be about similar diseases or conditions as are the subject of this study or unrelated diseases, conditions, or other types of research.
 Some of the methods or analyses used may not even have been invented yet.